ItalyCookieChoices/italy-cookie-choices/README.md

 ### I use Async JS and CSS plugin, but the banner doesn't display ###

-You have to uncheck the "Detect <script> tags in wp_footer" in Async JS and CSS plugin settings page and refresh page.
+You have to uncheck the `Detect <script> tags in wp_footer` in Async JS and CSS plugin settings page and refresh page.

 ## Screenshots ##